usbong/newsletters/notes/LessonsLearned/okamotoYoshikiYouTubeChannel/okamotoYoshikiYouTubeChannelV20230223.md

 During the hiring interview, the parts that stick-out are remembered.

 Is there a SENSE of BALANCE?
-Do you have a "WEAPON, so that NOBODY can defeat you"?
+Do you have a "WEAPON, such that NOBODY can defeat you"?

 These are said to be deeply considered.